jaseel342/HR_Analytics_Dashboard/README.md

 * Dax Query
 * Data modeling

-# Cleaning and Analyzing using Power Query
+# Cleaning and Analyzing Data using Power Query
 * Open Excel and connect to your employee information.
 * Use Power Query to clean and transform the data
 * Apply all necessary cleaning steps, such as removing duplicates, renaming columns, and changing data types